 Years!
-I travel slowly, because I like to learn from the places I go, and the people I meet, and their traditions and beliefs.
+I travel slowly, learning from the places I go, the people I meet, and their traditions and beliefs.
 I often spend a week or more in a single town, and have stayed up to 9 months in one place.
 I’m not in a hurry.

 Why are you doing this?

 I believe travel is a practice that changes you as a person.
-I believe “adventure” or seeking out challenge helps you find your purpose in life.
+Having an “adventure” or challenge helps you find your purpose in life.
 I want to experience a great journey, with all its joys and challenges, like the heroes that inspired me growing up.